Lightning v3.1 Pro

 Ultra-low latency architecture designed for conversational AI and live streaming.

-HTTP, SSE, and WebSocket support for real-time applications.
+HTTP, SSE, and WebSocket transports for real-time playback.

 Broadcast-quality 44.1 kHz audio with natural prosody, intonation, and conversational rhythm.